 The condition appears most frequently where temperatures and humidity stay high for lengthy periods of time.
 The cause is not known and the onset can be startlingly sudden.
 It's more often seen horses living in tropical or very humid climates such as the southern states.
-The horse’s sweat gland become over-stimulated and the stress glands may cause them to malfunction.
+The horse’s sweat gland becomes over-stimulated and the stress glands may cause them to malfunction.
 The result is a horse that sweats very little, or not at all.
 Sometimes, an owner will notice that the horse does not perform as well in hot weather and its respiration rate stays higher than normal after exercise.
 Its body temperature, measured with a rectal thermometer may also be slightly elevated.

 How Can Anhidrosis be Controlled?

 Keep horses with anhidrosis as cool as possible during hot, humid weather.
 Employ cool mist, sponging, fans, shade or stall rest to keep your horse as comfortable as possible.
 If you must work your horse, take advantage of cooler morning or evening temperatures.
 Don't work your horse during times of high heat.
 Consider moving your horse to an area with a cooler climate.
 Or, keep work to a minimum during the hottest weather, and schedule your shows and events for the times of year when it’s less likely to be hot.
 There is some anecdotal evidence that acupuncture can be beneficial.